Asymptotics of Jack characters

 The curly bracket in \eqref{eq:polynomial} serves as the definition of the functions $F_0,F_1,\dots$ on the set $\AllYoung$ of Young diagrams.
 In the following we will investigate the quantity --- which is analogous to \eqref{eq:top-key-equation} --- given by

 for $(\lambda_1,\dots,\lambda_k)\in\AllYoung$ and various choices of the variable $m\geq 0$.

-\begin{itemize} \item \emph{The case $m>k$.} Firstly, observe that $\gamma$ as well as $\acontent(\Box)$ (for any box $\Box\in\N^2$), viewed as Laurent polynomials in the variable $A$, are of degree at most $1$, thus $F_m(\lambda)$ is a Laurent polynomial of degree at most $n+\rrr-2m$ which is strictly smaller than $n+\rrr-2k$.
-It follows that for $m>k$ the quantity \eqref{eq:mysterious-laurent} vanishes.
+\begin{itemize}[itemsep=2ex] \item \emph{The case $m>k$.} Firstly, observe that $\gamma$ as well as $\acontent(\Box)$ (for any box $\Box\in\N^2$), viewed as Laurent polynomials in the variable $A$, are of degree at most $1$, thus $F_m(\lambda)$ is a Laurent polynomial of degree bounded from above by the degree of the polynomial $p_m$ which is at most $n+\rrr-2m<n+\rrr-2k$.
+It follows that for $m>k$ we have that